rohitjain00/dev-portfolio-blog/README.md

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
 To add a custom directory to your theme-gem, please edit the regexp in `dev-portfolio-blog.gemspec` accordingly.

-Read about the themes and how it's implememnted [here](https://github.com/rohitjain00/dev-portfolio-blog/wiki/Theme-Management)
+### Read about the themes and how it's implemented [here](https://github.com/rohitjain00/dev-portfolio-blog/wiki/Theme-Management)

 ## License